COMMERCIAL INVESTMENT SALES AND MARKETING

 In some cases, consulting assignments may also require a non-refundable engagement fee deposit or start-up payment to begin the engagement with subsequent payments due at the middle and/or end of the consulting assignment.
 Client representation services are not provided on consulting engagements.

 For Brokerage Assignments: Brokerage assignments are provided on a per-task contract basis.
-Brokerage service commission fee arrangements are offered on a contingency fee basis (services are not "free") and charged after delivery of services and attainment of results in the sale, lease, purchase, or exchange of real property and sale or purchase of business opportunities.
+In compliance with the National Association of REALTORS®' Code of Ethics and Standards of Professional Practice, Standard of Practice 12-1, brokerage service commission fee arrangements are offered on a contingency fee basis (services are not "free") and charged after delivery of services and attainment of results in the sale, lease, purchase, or exchange of real property and sale or purchase of business opportunities.

 Contingency fee arrangements makes it easier for clients to obtain professional brokerage sales or leasing services without having to pay hourly, up-front engagement, daily, and/or intermediate fees (progress and milestone payments) during the brokerage assignment.
 Essentially, clients are able to fund their sales or leasing project with the anticipated proceeds of a successful transaction closing.